InfosMax/Planetarity-v1.2-gameplay/README.md

 # Planetarity-v1.2-gameplay
-Planetarity v1.2  gameplay for Ubisoft :)  This is a planetary artillery arcade in pseudo 2D (i.e. 2D game in the 3D world
+Planetarity v1.2  gameplay for Ubisoft :)

+This is a planetary artillery arcade in pseudo 2D (i.e. 2D game in the 3D world).

+Project creator's full name: Lityuga Maksim Anatolievich.